benhall-7/melon-rs/README.md

 ## features

-- 60fps emulation (audio not included)
+- Smooth 60fps emulation (audio included!)
 - Play/pause button
 - Frame step button
 - Save file loading
 - Input configurability (via the `config.yml` file)
 - Savestate support
+- Determinism (AKA emulated time)
+- Input recording and playback (janky)

 ## games

 So far, only Kirby Super Star Ultra has been tested, as this is the only game I intended to test.
-2D games are all likely to work, but I can't say the same for 3D games (e.g. Animal Crossing: Wild World).
+Most games are likely to work, although maybe there's some that require special code I haven't handled.
 You're welcome to test it out if you like

 ## todo

-- Input recording and playback
+- Input recording and playback (not janky)
 - Touch screen support
-- Audio support
 - Scripting environment
 - Code hooking
 - Debugging support (is this possible?)